kylecuberg/Zebraprinter/README.md

 9. For manual, follow 8 but set the PythonScriptExe to the location of the "{}\src\manual.py" file (beginning part should match the file location)
 10. You will need to get the private.py file from @kylecuberg to get the connection info!

+## Installation - Mac

+1. Make sure computer has Python installed (Version must be >= 3.7, 3.10 is preferred)& you know the location of the python executable file.
+2. Download & extract files from Github
+3. Move whole folder to desired location
+4. [TBD]

 ## Use

 Most scripts within this project will take an input, query against SPARC for the rest of the appropriate information (as well as verify the information provided was contained within SPARC), and send a string of characters to the appropriate printer for the label type/size associated.